 - Flat leaf parsley, chopped for garnish

-1. Preheat the oven to 338°F. It’s an odd number but trust me, it’ll work.
-In a deep frying pan, heat a couple tablespoons of olive oil on medium-high heat.
+1. Preheat the oven to 330°F. It’s an odd number but trust me, it’ll work.
+In a frying pan, heat a couple tablespoons of olive oil on medium-high heat.

-2. Season the meet generously with salt and pepper.
-You can do this before cutting them or after, but make sure even the sides are covered with S+P. Sear them to a golden brown on all sides, about 10 minutes.
+2. Season the meat generously with salt and pepper.
+You can do this before cutting them into portion size or after, but make sure allsides are covered with a healthy amount of S+P. Sear the meat on all sides, taking about 10 minutes total.
+I like to remove the short ribs after this onto a plate and remove some of the excess oil by taking some papertowel and tongs and soaking up the oil that way.

-3. Add the garlic cloves and sear them until fragrant– then add the tomato paste and cook it out for about 1 to 2 minutes.
+3. Add the garlic cloves to the pan and sear then until fragrant and they have colour to them.
+Add the tomato paste and and cook out in the pan for about 1 to 2 minutes.

-4. Add the red wine to deglaze the pan, using the back of a wooden spoon to bring up the crispy bits.
-Let it come to a boil and allow it to reduce by half.
-Take the chance to skim off any of the foamy fat that rises to the surface.
-Once reduced by half, add the beef broth and again, let it reduce by half and skim off excess fat.
+4. Add the red wine to deglaze the pan, using the back of a wooden spoon to bring up any crispy bits.
+Let the red wine and broth come to a boil before allowing the sauce to reduce by about 1/4 inch lower than when you started.
+Take the chance to skim off any of the foamy fat that rises to the surface and discard during this process — the short ribs will release more fat as they braise, so removing any that you can at this point makes for a silkier and velvety sauce.

-5. Transfer the ribs, all liquid and the garlic cloves to an oven-safe dish and cover with aluminum foil and cook for 3 1/2 hours – 4 hours, basting the ribs halfway through.
 The meat will be falling off the bone and super delicious.
-Make sure to get those little nuggets of garlic heaven, and serve as soon as possible with a garnish of parsley for some freshness.
+Make sure to get those little nuggets of garlic heaven on your plate, and serve as soon as possible with a garnish of parsley for some freshness.

 Peace and good eats,